What are tempo runs? If you’ve never heard of a tempo run before, don’t fret! We’ve got the details all lined up for you!

 Tempo runs are best used after you’ve built up a bit of a running base.
 Meaning, don’t plan this as your first run after a 6-month hiatus!
-Your middle distance run (usually midweek) is a good day to plug in this workout.
+Your middle-distance run (usually midweek) is a good day to plug in this workout.

+First, find the best trails.
 After a dynamic warm-up and some easier miles to get loosened up, it’s time to get your game on.
 Finding the right tempo pace might take a little bit of experimenting, and it depends a bit on the distance you’re training for.

 Remember, we’re aiming for a 6-8 effort out of 10.
 If you’re training for a marathon, you can stay closer to a 6 out of 10, whereas a 5k or 10k runner might push closer to an 8 out of 10 effort.